Internal

 Massive peasant uprisings against nobles also broke out in the countryside

-A few nobles, who were called émigrés because they emigrated, decided to flee France & many more followed in the next five years
+A few nobles, who were called émigrés because they emigrated, decided to flee France & many more followed in the next five yrs

 Parisians also feared an uprising by the large number of people in the city's prisons

-In August 1789, the Assembly adopted the Decrees of August 4 & the Declaration of the Rights of Man & of the Citizen which abolished some feudal dues that the peasants owed their landlords, the tax advantages of the clergy and nobles, & regional privileges
+In August 1789, the Assembly adopted the Decrees of August 4 & the Declaration of the Rights of Man & of the Citizen which abolished some feudal dues that the peasants owed their landlords, the tax advantages of the clergy & nobles, & regional privileges

 In the first week of September, small numbers of Parisians took the law into their own hands & executed more than 1,000 prisoners